 Loved the eels!
 This was the #1 thing I enjoyed the most.
 I wasn’t sure what to expect, but I was blown away.

-Primi (first course): spaghetti with mantis shrimp
+First course: spaghetti with mantis shrimp

 This dish was so tasty that I had a second plate!

-Secondi (second course): seafood stew (mussels, cuttlefish, prawns, fish) with salad (homegrown lettuce with a pinch of salt and homemade olive oil)
+Second course: seafood stew (mussels, cuttlefish, prawns, fish) with salad (homegrown lettuce with a pinch of salt and homemade olive oil)

+Gabrielle grows the lettuce in her backyard.
 The salad needed more ingredients to conceal the bitterness.
 The added salt was absurd.

-Dolce (dessert): strawberry sauce with ricotta and cream
+Dessert: strawberry sauce with ricotta and cream

 Loved this!
 So simple and yet delicious.
 I could eat all 4 bowls!